gocheaphosting/easy-paypal-lte/readme.txt

 = History =

+* V6.61: Admin page compatibility checks and improvements.
+[May 13, 2015]
 * V6.60: Compatibility with WordPress 4.2.
 [April 25, 2015]
 * V6.56: New option to display product image on the checkout page.
 [April 24, 2015]
 * V6.55: Improvements in the admin dashboard.
 [April 15, 2015]